Bixi81/COVID-19/README.md

 **5. Deaths and known infections by age**

 [RKI](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0) also provides patient-level data by county.
-Patient information include also age groups.
+Patient information include age groups.
 The data shows that most infected people are 35 to 59 years old (about 48%).
 In the age groups 60 to 79 (18%) and 80+ (6%), there are relatively few known cases.

 ![infected](2020-04-01_cases_age.png)